-3 Press ®.
+3 Press ∞.

-Press m to exit when settings are complete.
-To exit live view, rotate the live view switch.
-The selected settings will continue in effect and will apply to photographs taken using the viewfinder.
+Press ® to exit when settings are complete.
+To resume viewfinder photography, rotate the live view switch.
+The selected settings will continue in effect and will apply to photographs and movies recorded in live view or using the viewfinder.